-Garden City Police make an arrest after an explosive was found
+Garden City police make an arrest after an explosive was found

-“Cops came in, or came up to the door and was like oh there is a bomb in your front yard and I was like what, no way,” said nearby neighbor, Matt Rome.
+“Cops came in or came up to the door and was like oh there is a bomb in your front yard, and I was like what, no way,” said Matt Rome, nearby neighbor.

-Officers early morning got a call from a women about damage to her car and, while looking around, they found what was determined to be an explosive device made out of sparklers underneath the car.
+Officers got a call in the early morning from a woman about damage to her car, and while looking around, they found what was determined to be an explosive device made out of sparklers underneath the car.

-22-year-old Tristen Dortch was arrested on suspicion of criminal threat, criminal use of explosives, and misdemeanor of criminal damage.
+Tristen Dortch, 22, was arrested on suspicion of criminal threat, criminal use of explosives and misdemeanor of criminal damage.

 The Garden City Police Department and the Kansas Highway Patrol were at the scene monitoring the area and removing the explosive.